DmitriiPodgalo/Vagus/README.md

     - Failure - if any sequence is present in more than 10% of all reads.

 # Try it!
+The program analyzes only sequencing reads in the **.fastq** format, not .gz archives.

+In addition to the required .fastq file, a directory path for saving analysis results can be transferred to the program input.
+Otherwise, the default prefix will be used.

+**Important!** The time at which the report was generated will be added to output directory prefix.

+As a quality check result of the program's work, a **.html** file will be generated.
+The **.html** report will work correctly only together with the generated .png and .csv files from the output folder.

 You can test the Vagus with example .fastq file in `./Test_data` directory.

 See below for a description of how to install using pip or poetry and how to get started.